thetechleila/thetechleila/README.md

 ___

 ## About Me:
-Recent Graduate of [The Knowledge House](https://www.theknowledgehouse.org/technology_fellowship/) x Synchrony Skills Academy Data Science Fellowship with professional experience in Information Technology (IT), Public Health, Non-Profits, and User/Customer Success.

-I'm also a ServiceNow System Administrator.
+I'm currently an Infrastructure Analyst for a global consumer packaged goods brand & making strides towards improving my technical skills outside of work the fun way - with projects, challenges and whatever piques my interests.

-Always on the look out and open to new professional & learning opportunities in data, especially in the healthcare, business, marketing, and sustainability spheres!
+Always on the look out and open to new professional & learning opportunities in data, especially in the healthcare, supply chain, marketing, and sustainability spheres!

-This repository contains personal & professional projects as well as technical methods I'm currently learning as I advance in the fields of data analysis and statistics.
+This repository contains personal & professional projects as well as technical methods I'm learning at the moment as I advance in the fields of data analysis, statistics, & more.

+* Graduate of [The Knowledge House](https://www.theknowledgehouse.org/technology_fellowship/) x Synchrony Skills Academy Data Science Fellowship with professional experience in Information Technology (IT), Public Health, Non-Profits, and User/Customer Success.

+* I'm also a Certified ServiceNow System Administrator
 ___

 ##  🧰 Skills